homieiot/convention/convention.md

 **At least once (QoS 1)**, will most likely also not care about the potential ordering issue of mixed QoS levels.

 For **non-retained** properties the QoS level is **At most once (QoS 0)** to ensure that events don't arrive late or multiple times.
 Because the events and commands are time-sensitive.
 With **At most once (QoS 0)** messages will not be queued by the broker for delivery if the subscriber (a device or controller) is currently disconnected.
 Which effectively translates to "either you get it now, or you don't get it at all".

+## JSON considerations

+Validation of JSON payloads is hard.
+The most common approach to validate JSON data is to use [JSONSchema](http://json-schema.org/).
+Unfortunately JSONschema is not a standard, it is a long list of mostly incompatible drafts of a potential standard.
+And as such one has to take into account the potential differences in implementations.
+This is about the JSONschema specifics itself as well as its reliance on RegEx engines for string validations, which are also known to be riddled with incompatibilities (typically language/platform specific).

+The most popular JSONschema versions over time tend to be [`draft 4`](http://json-schema.org/specification-links.html#draft-4), [`draft 7`](http://json-schema.org/specification-links.html#draft-7) and the latest (at the time of writing) [`2020-12`](http://json-schema.org/specification-links.html#2020-12).

+General recommendations;
+- If possible use a library that implements the latest JSONschema version available
+- When writing schema's make sure they are compatible with the popular versions mentioned above
+- Try to avoid RegEx'es, if you have to use them, then;
+  - restrict them to character classes and modifiers (`"+", "-", "*", "?"`)
+  - do not use back-tracking and OR (`"|"`) constructs (the OR construct can typically be handled on the JSONschema level using an `anyOf` construct)
+- If a device fails to parse the JSONschema, or a RegEx, then by default it should skip validation and assume the payload is valid.